Sojasmine/Madagaskar-Memory-game/README.md

 #### How to play
    * By clicking on the text **How to play**, modal when clicked pops up and give the user a simple instruction on how the game is meant to play.
 The instruction is easy to read understand for every user.
+   * The objective of the memory game is for the player to flip over pairs of cards and select two cards whose symbols  match.
+     The game ends when all the pairs cars are matched.

 #### Game page
    * Is the second page in the website.
 It is where the user play the game.
 In top of the page, a score panel with timer appear.